How Do I Test My Well Water in a Lab?

 Extended Well Water Test

-The Extended well test is a great choice for new wells and/or new well owners.
-The widest scope available, the Extended Well test gives you the most comprehensive picture of your well water quality available.
+The Extended well test is the recommended choice for new wells and/or new well owners.
+The widest scope available, the Extended Well test gives you the most comprehensive picture of your well water quality.
 It’s a good idea for all well owners to consider this test once every 5-10 years.

 Interpreting the Results of Your Well Water Test